vmwarechina/written/raspberrypi.md

 ### operating system

-in terms of operating systems, i've always liked using linux and the recommended system on raspberry pi is raspbian, this is a debian based linux distribution, but its purpose is specifically to create a desktop environment for schools or those learning to use computers, there were lots of applications like libre office that just weren't needed, the size required for install was roughly 4g and it used a strange windowing system.
+in terms of operating systems, i've always liked using linux and the recommended system on raspberry pi is raspbian, this is a debian based linux distribution, but its purpose is specifically to create a desktop environment for education, programming, or general use, there were lots of applications like mathematica that just weren't needed, the size required for install was over 4gb and the default window manager is something called [lxde](http://lxde.org) which is quite lightweight.  note that there's also a window-less version of raspbian called raspbian lite, the total download size for this is around 325mb which is quite acceptable, from there you can add the packages that you need.

 i ended up using ubuntu-mate which required 8g storage, though also debian based, but this seemed much more familiar to me, it was running 16.04 LTS, unity as the window system and the menus and everything seemed fairly familiar.

-i looked at ubuntu core, which was built for iot devices, but ubuntu core leverages docker which was just overkill for this project, i'd need additional memory for the docker processes, and there was this whole thing about forcing you to create docker images and put them up on some snap service which required registration that just turned me entirely off.  i never measured how much more resources i needed to run docker, but with 1g ram, it just didn't seem necessary.  i also i host a web application that needs to be displayed via a browser, so was an awkward match.  the ubuntu core itself was quite minimalized, but the deep, ingrained docker dependency was a non-starter for me.  i like the concept of a minimalized linux with just enough to run your workload, but i'd have to load window manager, xorg, etc.
+i looked at ubuntu core, which was built for iot devices, but ubuntu core leverages docker which was just overkill for this project, i'd need additional memory for the docker processes, and there was this whole thing about forcing you to create docker images and put them up on some snap service which required registration that just turned me entirely off.  i never measured how much more nresources i needed to run docker, but with 1g ram, it just didn't seem necessary.  i also host a web application that needs to be displayed via a browser, so docker was an awkward match.  the ubuntu core itself was quite minimalized, but the deep, ingrained docker dependency was a non-starter for me.  i like the concept of a minimalized linux with just enough to run your workload, but i'd have to load window manager, xorg, etc.

-i also looked at fedora atomic, this is similar to ubuntu core--in addition to docker, k8 was built in as well and seems to serve as way to build up kubernetes clusters.  microsoft has windows iot, but just the thought of having to develop on windows and the potential licensing costs turned me off.
+i also looked at fedora atomic, this is similar to ubuntu core--in addition to docker, k8 was built in as well and seems to serve as a way to build up kubernetes clusters.  microsoft has windows iot, but just the thought of having to develop on windows and the potential licensing costs turned me off.

-there are other distributions, like diet pi, which is actually a tool to help you build a customized linux for arm, but just too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.  for the record, raspbian apparently has a raspbian lite distribution with pretty much a bare bones linux installed, you could add packages as you like.  the other way is to install something like ubuntu-mate and then work backwards and remove what you don't like, i think this method is like taking a step backwards because you're installing and then un-installing.
+there are other distributions, like diet pi, which is actually a tool to help you build a customized linux for arm, but just too much work at this point, i just wanted to get my scoreboard up and running, maybe an exercise for later.  the other way to tighten up the install is to install something like ubuntu-mate and then work backwards and remove what you don't like, i think this method is like taking a step backwards because you're installing and then un-installing.

-the operating system image needs to be installed onto a microsd card, for me, my main development platform is a macbook pro (usb-c) which doesn't have a microsd reader so i had to go purchase a usb to microsd dongle, it also happened to have ports for memory stick, sd cards, and other card formats.
+the operating system image needs to be installed onto a microsd card, for me, my main development platform is a macbook pro (usb-c) which doesn't have a microsd reader so i had to go purchase a usb to microsd dongle, it also happened to have ports for memory stick, sd cards, and other card formats, i guess these are usually referred to as a multi-card reader.

 to get os images onto the raspberry pi, initially i used the dd command line tool, but i found a gui tool that works perfectly across multiple platforms (linux, mac, windows) called [etcher](https://etcher.io/).  i highly recommend this tool, i think they also have a hardware device that can burn os images onto multiple microsd cards in parallel, you could build a mini-factory to ship large amounts of raspberry pi devices in this manner.

 the base ubuntu-mate image required a few additional packages to be installed:

 1.  `sudo apt-get install chromium-browser`

 once you have everything tweaked to your liking, operating system plus all the application code and configuration, you can save an image of the entire system and create an image that you can then use etcher to copy onto other microsd cards.

 ### backend server

-i had learned golang around the time i started this project and decided to create a websocket server to manage the clock/scoreboard, this would allow clients to update and receive data asynchronously.  one really nice thing about golang is that you can compile and copy a binary directly to the target platform, you don't really need to install a golang compiler (or runtime) onto the device which would save me space and complexity (think upgrades to golang, having to have source code on the device itself, git pull's, etc).  all persistent data is stored to an sqlite file, i didn't want to have another database process running as my data requirements are not large, probably a few thousand to at most a million rows over 5 or so simple tables.
+i had learned golang around the time i started this project and decided to create a websocket server to manage the clock/scoreboard, this would allow clients to update and receive data asynchronously.  one really nice thing about golang is that you can compile and copy a binary directly to the target platform, you don't really need to install a golang compiler (or runtime) onto the device which would save me space and complexity (think upgrades to golang, having to have source code on the device itself, git pull's, etc).  all persistent data is stored to an sqlite file, i didn't want to have another database process running as my data requirements are not large, probably a few thousand to at most a million rows over 5 or so simple tables, so an embedded storage system was preferred.

 there also needed to be a web server to serve up static pages (html, css, js), i just bundled this together with the golang websocket server.

 and last, but not least, this backend server needs to be started automatically everytime the device is started or if the process crashes.  i leveraged systemd to start the process automatically and restart if the process goes down.  here's my systemd configuration file from /etc/systemd/system/mboard.service

 ```
 [Unit]